Welcome

 Sending

 The Mass is never ended.
-Let us go and be the light of Christ to all who are willing to see.
+Let us go in peace and keep relying on the continued coming of the Spirit.

 Thanks be to God.